bkase/foldiboy/README.md

 ## Design Decisions (ZK Context)

-Nightboy is built to eventually run inside the Nightstream zkVM, where every instruction must be provable.
-Several deliberate simplifications keep the emulator ZK-friendly:
+Nightboy is built to be proven under any zkVM that supports lookups and folding.

+We have [provability](./docs/provability.md) docs to keep track of:
+1. Exactly what is provable
+2. What deliberate simplifications we make to keep the emulator ZK-friendly

 | Simplification | Rationale |
 |----------------|-----------|